 The Diagnostic and Statistical Manual of Mental Disorders (DSM) lists 11 symptoms of AUD:

 - Ended up drinking more and longer than intended on multiple occasions.

 - More than once have thought about and wanted to stop or cut down on drinking but failed.

 - Spent plenty of time drinking, being sick because of drinking, or dealing with the aftereffects.

 - Desperately wanted to drink and could not think of anything else.

 - Recognized that drinking, along with the aftereffects, got in the way of daily activities, such as taking care of family, doing their job, or going to school.

 - Continued to drink despite the trouble it caused their friends and family.

-- Cut back or given up on important and interesting activities to make way for drinking.
+- Cut back or give up on important and interesting activities to make way for drinking.